marcguery/varif/README.md

 # Output

-Variants passing the filters will be sent to the standard output with the option `--show` and/or to a VCF file if the option `--filtered-vcf` is set.
+Variants passing the filters will be sent to the standard output by default or to a VCF file if the option `--filtered-vcf` is set.
 Additionally, a CSV file containing each individual variant (variants from the same chromosome location are separated) is generated if the option `--filtered-csv` is set.

 ## CSV content